NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 : the contents of the file.

 The store path will be a directory.
-The Nix store identifier will be generated based on various elements of the path.

 ::: {.example #ex-writeTextDir}
 # Usage of `writeTextDir`